 To test your new brake pads, start by slowly riding your bike in a safe and controlled environment.
 Gradually build up your speed and then apply the brakes.
 Pay attention to how the brakes feel and listen for any unusual sounds.
 If the brakes feel weak or make a scraping or grinding noise, they may need to be adjusted or replaced again.
 It is best to test the brakes multiple times before going on any serious rides to ensure that they are fully functioning.

-Related Post: How to Paint Your Mountain Bike like a Pro: A Step-by-Step Guide
+Related Post: How to Easily Change a Tire on Your Mountain Bike in Just a Few Steps

 Maintenance Tips for Your Disc Brakes